juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
 ## Unit 1.
 Instructions

 These are probably the most familiar of all the types of reports.
 Students often write backup procedures for the jobs they do at their work.
 Others write short user manuals for an appliance, equipment, or program.
-If there's too much to write about, they write about some smaller segment.

-For example, instead of instructions when using all of WordPerfect, just a guide on writing macros in WordPerfect.

 Being able to think through and write clear instructions is a valuable skill.
 At school: a lab report or engineering project.
 At work: a technical manual or instruction for a device.

-### Important steps when writing instructions
+### Important points to consider when writing instructions

-**1. You need to know exactly how to do the task**
-You might be very familiar with the steps of the process before you can write instructions.
-That means you know  how to do this, you are not guessing or reading someone else's ideas.
-You have done this yourself.
+1. **Know exactly how to do the task**: you should be very familiar with the steps of the process before you can write instructions.
+That means you know how to do this, you are not guessing or reading someone else's ideas, you have done this yourself.

-**2. Plan how to write the steps in order** Instructions are written in small increments, manageable tasks that are clear, easy to follow to completion.
-You must know what is done first, second, third and so on.
+2. **Plan how to write the steps in order**: instructions should be written in small increments, manageable tasks that are clear and easy to follow to completion.

-**3. Write instructions beginning with a verb**
-Here, write, the reader must do something each time.
-Write each step as a small piece, that means each step should be small, a baby step in the whole process.
-It should be easy to read at once, and then turn and do it right away.
-It shouldn't contain multiple things to do at the same time.
-Include warnings as pre-steps, if it's critical that something be done or not be done before something else, write it as a step to do before the next step.
-For example, check or close the drain plug must be a step before add oil to the tank.
+3. **Write short sentences beginning with a verb**: effective instructions can be read once and applied right away.
+Don't organize multiple things to do at the same time.
+Warnings should be written as steps: if it's critical that something be done or not be done before something else, write it as a step to do before the next step.
+For example, "close the drain plug" must be a step before "add oil to the tank".

-**4. Write the steps in logical order**
-Do not depend on the reader going down the page and reading all the tips and lines before beginning to do the process.
-Or the reader go into read all the fine points in small print before starting, include each point in its own step that begins with a verb.
+4. **Write the steps in logical order**: Do not depend on the reader going down the page and reading all the tips and lines before beginning the process.

-**5. Review and edit your instructions carefully (make sure your writing is complete and correct)** Express steps in the positive, it's more preferable to say do something rather don't do something.
+5. **Review and edit your instructions carefully (make sure your writing is complete and correct)**:
-For example, instead of staying don't forget the salt, write add salt when the eggs boil.
+Express steps in the positive, it's preferable to say "do something" than "don't do something"---e.g. instead of saying "don't forget the salt", write "add salt when the eggs boil".

-**6. Avoid expressing opinions, preferences, or choices** Instructions are not about what might happen, what someone could choose or what you personally prefer.
-Instructions are factual statements that give an action to perform.
-Opinions can be explained in another section of the document.

-Minor choices can be stated with an "or" statement.

-For example, you can write: add chili, tabasco sauce, or pepper flakes.
+6. **Avoid expressing opinions, preferences, or choices**: instructions are not about what might happen, what someone could choose, or what you personally prefer.
+Instructions are imperative statements that give an action to perform.
+Minor choices can be stated with an "or" statement---e.g. add chili, tabasco sauce, or pepper flakes.

-**7. Know how to begin the process**
-This might include gathering needed materials or supplies, or laying out a work area.
-You must explain this first.
+7. **Explain how to begin the process**: this might include gathering needed materials or supplies, or laying out a work area.

-**8. Know what the end result looks like**
-You have seen the result, a baked cake or a radiator installed, a bicycle put together, the web page changing color, and so on.
-You must make sure the reader will end up with the same result.
+8. **Know what the end result looks like**: you have seen the result, a baked cake, a radiator installed, a bicycle put together, the web page changing color, and so on.
+Make sure the reader will end up with the same result.

 ### Tips for preparing instructions

-**1. Instructions are not about personal beliefs or opinions** No one will follow your instructions if your rationale is "I like this", or "just try it and see", or "good luck".
+1. **Instructions are not about personal beliefs or opinions**: do not approach it as "I like this", or "just try it and see", or "good luck"

-**2. Instructions are factual, they are not encouragement**
+2. **Instructions are factual, they are not encouragement**

-**3. Do not start sentences with present participles (verbs ending in -ing).
-Starting sentences with the present participle usually makes the sentence awkward and the meaning less clear.**
+3. **Do not start sentences with present participles (verbs ending in -ing)**: starting sentences with the present participle usually makes the sentence awkward and the meaning less clear.

-**4. Maintain logical sequences in presentation**
+4. **Maintain logical sequences in presentation**

-**5. Allow time for the actor to respond by making sure each step is manageable and write-in "breaks"**

-For example, you could write "step back and look at the whole table, is it flat?
-If not, then something happens."
+5. **Allow time for the actor to respond by making sure each step is manageable and write-in "breaks"**: for example, you could write "step back and look at the whole table, is it flat?
+If not, then ..."

-**6. Avoid the word "always" in an imperative statement**
+6. **Avoid the word "always" in an imperative statement**

-**7. Enumerate each step to avoid ambiguity and ensure the correct order of presentation**
+7. **Enumerate each step to avoid ambiguity and ensure the correct order of presentation**

-**8. Use the imperative form for technical, scientific, engineering or other mechanical process**
+8. **Use the imperative form for technical, scientific, engineering or other mechanical process**

-**9. Try to have an image for each step**
-This could be a photo, drawing or sketch.
-Make sure it's large enough to see exactly what's happening without fingers or tools being in the way.
+9. **Try to have an image for each step**: make sure it's large enough to see exactly what's happening without fingers or tools being in the way.

-**10. Begin a step with an action verb**

-"being" something is not something you can do.
-Neither is "get someone else to", it must be something you do yourself.
+10. **Begin a step with an action verb**: "being" something is not something you can do, neither is "get someone else to", it must be something you do yourself.

-**11. Avoid verbose language**
+11. **Avoid verbose language**

-**12. For each step, add a sentence or phrase so the actor can judge if he or she has performed the step correctly** For example, "look for the screw on the bottom side of the shelf", or "notice the icon has now turned red".
+12. **For each step, add a sentence or phrase so the actor can judge if he or she has performed the step correctly**: e.g. "look for the screw on the bottom side of the shelf", or "notice the icon has now turned red".

-**13. Include only one or two sentences in each step, each step must be done in a single motion or a thought process**
+13. **Include only one or two sentences in each step, each step must be done in a single motion or a thought process**

-**14. Instructions are not prohibitions, they tell you how to do something you want to do, not what is prohibited**
+14. **Instructions are not prohibitions, they tell you how to do something you want to do, not what is prohibited**

-**15. Write any dangers clearly at the top, especially for chemicals, machinery, biological hazards or environmental hazards.
+15. **Write any dangers clearly at the top, especially for chemicals, machinery, biological hazards or environmental hazards.
 Instructions can be considered legal documents, people follow them, and trust they will not be harmed or killed**

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
 ## Unit 2.
 Checklist for the technical report

-You might use the following questions to ensure that the technical report is structured properly according to specifications:
+You might use the following questions to ensure that a technical report is structured properly:

 * Did you include all the required components in the required order?
-For example, transmittal letter, title page, figure list and so on?
+For example, transmittal letter, title page, figure list, etc.?

 * Did you address your report to a real or realistic audience that has a genuine need for your report?

 * Did you identify in the introduction what background the audience needs to read and understand your report?

 * Does your report contains specific factual detail focused on the purpose of the report and the needs of the audience and aimed at their level of understanding?

 * Does your report accomplish its purpose?

 * Is the purpose clearly stated in the introduction?

-* Does your report use information sources and did you document them properly?
+* Does your report use information sources?
+Are the sources properly documented?

 * Does your report use graphics and tables?

-* Does every new section starts on a new page?
+* Does every new section start on a new page?
 Does the title page of your report include a descriptive abstract?

-* Did you include an informative abstract in your report as is positioned properly in relation to the other report components?
+* Did you include an informative abstract in your report?
 Specifically, does your informative abstract summarize the key facts and conclusions of your report, rather than act as just another introduction or descriptive abstract?

-* Does the introduction of your report include the elements necessary in good introductions, such as audience, overview and purpose?
+* Does the introduction of your report include the elements necessary in good introductions, such as audience, overview, and purpose?

 * Did you avoid the problem of having too much background in the introduction or having an introduction that is all background?

 ### Eight important skills for a good technical writer